Bazneh

 Bazneh (بازنه) (Note: Also romanized as Bazaneh, Bāzeneh, and Bāzneh) is a neighborhood in the city of Shahbaz in Qarah Kahriz District of Shazand County, (Note: Formerly Sarband County) Markazi province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Bazneh's population was 3,900 in 988 households, when it was a village in Qarah Kahriz Rural District of the Central District.

-After the census, the rural district was separated from the district in the formation of Qarah Kahriz District, with Bazneh as its capital.
-Bazneh merged with the village of Hafteh to form the village of Hafteh and Bazneh, which was elevated to city status as Shahbaz in 2013.
+In 2010, the rural district was separated from the district in the formation of Qarah Kahriz District, with Bazneh as its capital.
+Bazneh merged with the village of Hafteh to form the village of Hafteh and Bazneh, which was converted to a city in 2012 and renamed Shahbaz.